 Things To Do in Salzburg With Kids

-You take a funicular ride up and down to the Hohensalzburg fortress which perches on a mountain over the town.
+One of the best things to do in Salzburg is taking a funicular ride up and down to the Hohensalzburg fortress which perches on a mountain over the town.
 When you are in Salzburg with children, the fortress is an easy way to please the family.

 The Hohensalzburg Fortress was built in 1077 A.D. for the Prince Archbishops of Salzburg who had lots of money thanks to their control of the salt mines in the area which gave the city its name.